 Both of these formulas will give you the same value for BMI.

-As is covered more in depth in the following paragraphs, BMI is not an accurate representation of health on and individual level.
+As is covered more in-depth in the following paragraphs, BMI is not an accurate representation of health on an individual level.
 It should only be used on population scales because it does not take into account things like muscle mass and body fat.

 Body Mass Index